-- 2. Understand linear lists and their implementation using arrays and linked list. - 3.
+- 1. Understand the concepts of strings ,structure, union, and enumerated types - 2.
+Understand linear lists and their implementation using arrays and linked list. - 3.
 Understand the classical approaches to sorting arrays: selection sort, quick sort, insertion sort; sequential and binary searching algorithms. - 4.
 Concepts and principles of stacks and queues and their applications. - 5.
 Understand the basic characteristics of text, binary files and C implementation of file I/O using streams and command line arguments.